-- Successful defense of entertainment client in breach of contract employment dispute.
+- Successful defense of entertainment client in breach of contract employment dispute brought by former executive.

 - Representation of major news organization in multiple defamation suits concerning its coverage of a protest at the National Mall.
 In one case, the court granted a motion to dismiss.
-That case is pending appeal.
 In another, the court partially granted a motion to dismiss and the case was successfully resolved.

 - Representation of major entertainment company in successfully resolved multinational theme park dispute.

 - Successful representation of major news organization seeking access to cover sealed court proceeding and related documents in sports ownership dispute.